ga-wdi-lessons/rails-api/readme.md

 - Use an external API (via HTTParty) to gather data and utilize it in a Rails application

 ## Framing

+Yesterday afternoon you learned how to use Angular and `ngResource` to communicate with an API.
+In particular, you performed CRUD actions on a Grumblr API the instructors made for you.
+This morning you will learn how to build a Rails API from the ground up and create a back-end that serves up JSON along with the usual HTML views.

 ## A Quick Refresher (5 minutes / 0:05)